The Difference Between a Dutch Oven & A Camp Dutch Oven

-A couple of weekends ago, we were in central Pennsylvania for the annual Apple Butter day at our friend LaRue's home.
+We were in central Pennsylvania for the annual Apple Butter Day at our friend LaRue's home a couple of weekends ago.
 We stand around all day stirring a giant copper pot filled with fresh apple cider and bushels and bushels of peeled, cored, and chopped local apples.

 After 10 hours of cooking, you end up with thick, smokey, delicious apple butter.
 Everyone brings various-sized canning jars with self-sealing lids, and we all go home with enough apple butter for the year.

 There's also a lot of food prepared and brought to the event by friends and neighbors, much of it in crock pots.
 Our friend LaRue, a real outdoors-man who knows a lot about camping, canoeing, sharpening knives, wilderness survival - do I need to go on - made Monkey Bread using the hot wood coals from the fire to heat up what he calls an authentic "Dutch Oven."

 OK, that got my attention, so I asked him, "What's a real Dutch Oven?"